 Generic Name: pentamidine

-Note: This document contains side effect information about pentamidine.
-Some of the dosage forms listed on this page may not apply to the brand name Pentam 300.
+Note: This page contains side effects data for the generic drug pentamidine.
+It is possible that some of the dosage forms included below may not apply to the brand name Pentam 300.

 For the Consumer

 Applies to pentamidine: inhalation powder for solution

 Other dosage forms:

 On rare occasions, pneumocystis infections have occurred in parts of the body outside the lungs in patients receiving pentamidine (the active ingredient contained in Pentam 300) inhalation therapy.
 You should discuss this possible problem with your doctor.

 As well as its needed effects, pentamidine may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking pentamidine, check with your doctor immediately:More common

 - Burning pain, dryness, or sensation of lump in throat